 As you will recall, somewhere along the line, the Hebrews discovered the ‘one true God’.
 That God was theirs and theirs alone.
 Because of the disobedience of the first man, Adam, God had banished Adam and Eve from the Garden of Eden (Paradise) and committed them to a life of toil by the ‘sweat of their brow’.
 Later on, the Hebrews entered into pacts with God—they actually had conversations with him.
 In the last pact, (covenant), God swore that never again would he abandon them.
-Furthermore he would send them the Messiah who would ‘restore the kingdom’ just for them alone—such was their imagination.
+Furthermore he would send them the Messiah who would ‘restore the kingdom’ just for them alone—such was their collective imagination.

-Jesus was a genius above all others.
-He recognized the universal evil of selfishness but, more importantly, he saw how the dualistic idea of ‘God over here and his creation over there‘ was being used to control the peasant masses, all for power and money.
-He knew instinctively that nothing in existence could be without the Spirit of God being present within it.
+Jesus possessed a genius mind, dramatically superior to all others.
+He recognized the universal evil of selfishness, but, more importantly, he saw how the dualistic idea of God being ‘over here’, and his creation being ‘over there‘ was being used to control the peasant masses— all for power and money.
+He knew instinctively that nothing in existence could be unless the Spirit of God was present within it.
 Therefore, the concept of a dualistic God, as envisioned by the Israelites was dramatically incorrect.

 In that same context Jesus told them, “It is I who am the light which is above them all.
 From me did the All come forth, and unto me did the All extend.
 Split a piece of wood and I am there.
 Lift up the stone and you will find me there.”

 Jesus readily understood the malicious and cultist nature of religion.
-He observed how religion was being used by High Priests to bilk the poor peasants of their hard-earned, meager existences under the pretense of ‘appeasing’ an angry God—they were, in fact, appeasing their greed.
+He observed how religion was being used by High Priests to bilk the poor peasants of their hard-earned meager existences under the pretense of ‘appeasing’ an angry God—they were, in fact, appeasing their greed.

-Jesus readily recognized that the ‘light of that knowledge’ must be spread out over the entire world through his apostles.
-He knew he would be killed for his philosophy and was hopefully depending on them to be the ‘spreaders’ of his message.
+Jesus readily recognized that the light of that knowledge must be spread out over the entire world through his apostles.
+He knew he would be killed for his philosophy, and was hopeful of having them be the ‘spreaders’ of his message.
 Were they?—not yet, that I can determine.
-Those who wrote and re-wrote and re-wrote and re-wrote, ad nauseum, the so-called canonical literature we have, the Bible, were not to be dissuaded one bit by Jesus’ heretical teachings.
-Those writers were shocked to learn that Jesus was going to ‘die for them’.
+Those who wrote, and re-wrote, and re-wrote, and re-wrote, ad nauseum, the so-called canonical literature we have, the Bible, were not to be dissuaded one bit by Jesus’ heretical teachings, but they were, in fact, shocked to learn that Jesus was going to ‘die for them’.

 Based on my definition of the essence of God as a Perfect Rational Being, coupled with my basic understanding of Particle Physics, the Jesus story as told in the Gospel of Thomas makes perfect sense—it adds absolute clarity to the subject.
 It also prompted me to write my basic philosophy Book, Wilderness Cry-A Scientific and Philosophical Approach to Understanding God and the Universe.
 Another book Peace in Spirituality has been published.
-It represents only one of a myriad of possible extrapolations from that definition.
+It represents only one of a myriad of possible extrapolations of that definition.
 More importantly, it presents the absolute, indisputable meaning of The Second Coming.